viodotcom/growth/README.md

 For every specialisation and milestone there are a couple of examples of behaviour and achievements.
 These are added to clarify the expectations for a particular specialisation milestone.

-## Growth tracks and specilaisations
+## Growth tracks and specialisations

 - [Development](model/development.md)
 - [Execution](model/execution.md)